tauri-apps/tauri-docs/docs/fr/usage/patterns/multiwin.md

   <div className="col col--4">
     Pros:
     <ul>
-      <li>Access to GL context</li>
+      <li>Windows can be spawned or destroyed at runtime</li>
       <li>Separation of concerns</li>
     </ul>
     Cons:
     <ul>
-      <li>Extremely complex</li>
+      <li>Somewhat complex</li>
     </ul>
   </div>
 </div>

 ## Description

-The Multiwin recipe will allow you to have multiple windows, some of which may be GL based.
+The Multiwin recipe will allow you to have multiple windows.

 ## Diagram